Why carry an IDP while driving in Bangladesh?

 - Turn left twice, and your destination will be on the right.

-Be mindful of the address, especially the zip code, that you will enter for the shipment of your International Driver’s License in Bangladesh.
-After submitting your application for an International Driver’s Permit/License in Bangladesh, the IDA team will update you via email with the result of your application.
+A sample form of an International Driving Permit in Bangladesh is also provided on the website, so all you have to do is fill up the form and submit your application form.
+Be mindful of the address, especially the zip code, that you will enter for the shipment of your International Driving Permit in Bangladesh.
+After submitting your application form for an International Driving Permit/License in Bangladesh, the IDA team will update you via email with the result of your application form.

 - From the Liberation War Museum, an estimated 2-hour drive via the N1 route is needed for you to reach Paharpur Bihar.